joshbackstein/SprinklerController-API/README.md

 `http://api.example.com/config`

-* Returns the entire configuration of the current deployment, including the deployment counter, the URL and port the API is listening on, the program count, and an array of the currently stored programs.
+* Returns the entire configuration of the current deployment, including the deployment counter, the local host and port the API is listening on, the external host and port that should be used to access the API, an array of the currently stored programs, and an array of the currently stored manual overrides.

 ---